 Students fund their graduate studies in multiple ways, including Graduate Assistantships on campus, scholarships, and through various financial aid supports.
 Connect with the Graduate Assistantship Office on campus at 517 Goodell Building or see what’s available online as soon as possible to explore assistantship options.
 Furthermore, explore funding options with the UMass Financial Aid Office either on campus (Room 243 Whitmore Building), via phone (413-545-0801) or online – there are more than most people realize.

 Graduate assistantship positions are available to students in a variety of areas on the UMass campus.
-The assistantships are 10-30 hours/week, provide a full tuition credit, excellent benefits (including health care), a $30 hourly wage, and all are unionized positions.
+The assistantships are 10-30 hours/week, provide a full tuition credit, excellent benefits (including health care), roughly $30 hourly wage, and all are unionized positions.
+Some students choose to remain at one assistantship throughout graduate school, while others may have several.
 Once you are accepted to the program, it will be your responsibility to seek out and apply for assistantships, with support from the program.
 Students must be enrolled in 9 credits or more to maintain eligibility for assistantships awarded by the College of Education.

 Within the concentration and department, we have a few assistantships available.
 However, resourceful students in our program of study have been able to obtain funding from diverse units across campus, such as Residence Life, Learning Disabilities Support Services, the Career Services Center, the Center for Counseling and Psychological Health, Assessment and Testing Services, other concentrations within the College of Education, and in various places across campus.
 For information about assistantships across campus, contact the Graduate School Assistantship Office, 524 Goodell Building (413-545-5287).
 You can also find assistantship opportunities online.